-Check-ins enable educators to quickly understand—and act on—student experiences throughout the course of the academic year.
-Check-ins are a low-lift, flexible companion to annual or bi-annual SEL and school climate measurement, and give teachers the ability to identify the students who need extra help right now—academically, socially, and emotionally.
+Check-Ins enable educators to quickly understand—and act on—student experiences throughout the course of the academic year.
+Check-ins are a low-lift, flexible companion to annual or bi-annual student feedback surveys, and give teachers the ability to identify the students who need extra help right now—academically, socially, and emotionally.

 In order to meet—and respond to—these needs, teachers need to understand: